equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 - Identify threats using STRIDE
 - For threats, select strategy, identify mitigations
 - Document assumptions and security requirements
-- Prepare to present results to class
+- Take a picture of your DFD and documents, share on Slack </br>and prepare to present the model to the class

+The person in the group which last joined an IT conference becomes group lead for this exercise.

 <hr>